UBC-ECESS/EcessDiscordBot/README.md

 - :blue_car: -> 3rd Year
 - :racing_car: -> 4th Year

 Roles will be assigned upon adding a reaction.
 Roles will be unassigned upon removing a reaction.
 Reactions consisting of emojis not included above will do nothing.
+You can only have one role at a time.

 ### Commands
 #### Prerequisite Checking